 Data and Code

 If you are publishing data generated by the EMP, please feel free to include any members of the EMP team who have made a significant contribution to the work as co-authors, although this is not a requirement.
 The only requirements are:

-(1) Add the following text to the methods and acknowledgements: “Sample processing, sequencing and core amplicon data analysis were performed by the Earth Microbiome Project (www.earthmicrobiome.org) and all amplicon and meta data has been made public through the data portal (www.microbio.me/emp).”
+- Add the following text to the methods and acknowledgements: “Sample processing, sequencing and core amplicon data analysis were performed by the Earth Microbiome Project (www.earthmicrobiome.org), and all amplicon sequence data and metadata have been made public through the data portal (qiita.microbio.me/emp).”

 - The current official citation for the EMP is the initial meeting report; please cite this paper when referencing the EMP in your article: Gilbert, J. A., Jansson, J. K., & Knight, R. (2014).
 The Earth Microbiome project: successes and aspirations.
 BMC Biology, 12(1). doi:10.1186/s12915-014-0069-1

 The EMP has received support from the John Templeton Foundation (Grant ID 44000, Convergent Evolution of the Vertebrate Microbiome), the W. M. Keck Foundation (DT061413), Argonne National Laboratory (U.S. Dept. of Energy Contract DE-AC02-06CH11357), the Australian Research Council, and the Samuel Lawrence Foundation.

 This work has also been sponsored by MO BIO Laboratories, Luca Technologies, Eppendorf, Boreal Genomics, Illumina, and Roche.